cgrima/nasa-roses-proposal-template/README.md

-# nasa-roses-proposal-template
+# Description

-Proposal template for NASA ROSES programs
+Proposal template in LaTeX for NASA's Research Opportunities in Space and Earth Science (ROSES).

-Look at the nasa-roses-proposal-template.pdf file for an example
+An example and guidances are provided in the nasa-roses-proposal-template.pdf file.